The Bankrate promise

 An acquisition fee is a fee you pay when leasing a car or other types of vehicles.
-It may also be referred to as the assignment fee, administrative fee or origination fee.
+It may also be referred to as the assignment, administrative, or origination fee.
 The fee is generally a few hundred dollars, so it’s critical to factor this cost into your budget when shopping for a car to lease.

 What is an acquisition fee?

-Almost any time you take out a loan, you will have to pay some sort of origination fee to the lender.
-This fee generally covers the cost of initiating the loan and running a credit check on a consumer.
-For auto leases, this is known as an acquisition fee and is also sometimes labeled a bank fee or administrative fee.
+Almost any time you take out a loan, you must pay the lender an origination fee.
+This fee generally covers initiating the loan and running a credit check on a consumer.
+For auto leases, this is known as an acquisition fee and is sometimes labeled a bank or administrative fee.
 The acquisition fee could be charged upfront or rolled into your monthly lease payments.